yesworkflow-org/yw-prototypes/README.md

 ##### Extracting YW comment lines

-First, use the YesWorkflow `extract` command and `-l` option to list the YW commands found in the script:
+First, use the YesWorkflow `extract` command and `-c extract.listing` option to list the YW commands found in the script:

-    $ yw extract example.py -l
+    $ yw extract example.py -c extract.listing
     @begin main
     @in LandWaterMask_Global_CRUNCEP.nc @as input_mask_file
     @in NEE_first_year.nc @as input_data_file